Parikshit8902/Dbin/README.md

-# DBIN: Distributed File Sharing System for Linux
+# Dbin: A secure, distributed, file-sharing tool, made using C, for Linux.
+---

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/<your_username>/<your_repo>) <!-- Replace with your actual build badge if you set one up -->
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-DBIN provides a lightweight, secure, and efficient way for users on a local Linux network to share files directly or store them temporarily on a central server.
+Dbin provides a lightweight, secure, and efficient way for users on a local Linux network to share files directly or store them on a central server.
 Designed entirely in C, it features distinct user roles, secure IP-based access control, and robust file transfer capabilities using a hybrid UDP/TCP approach for optimal performance and large file support.

 ---